lxhan/lxhan.github.io/content/work/bizhost.md

 **What I did:**

-- Assisted with upgrade MySQL v4 to v5.
+- Contributed to the upgrade of the hosting service's PHP version from v4 to v5, ensuring compatibility with the latest technologies and improving performance.
-- Assisted with upgrade PHP v4 to v5.
+- Assisted in the upgrade of the MySQL version from v4 to v5, resulting in enhanced database management capabilities.

 **Website: [bizhost.co.kr](https://www.bizhost.co.kr)**